KenKundert/ntlog/README.rst

     retain_temp (bool):
         Do not delete the temporary log file after writing composite log file.
-    mtime (datetime):
+    ctime (datetime):
-        Used as the modification time of log entry.
+        Used as the creation time of the log entry.
         If not specified, the current time is used.

 Raises:
-    OSError, inform.Error
+    OSError, NTlogError

 The use of the temp_log_file is optional.
 It is helpful with long running processes as it provides a way of monitoring the progress of the process,